Define Custom Attributes for Merchants

 descriptionThe description for the custom attribute.
 This field is required unless the visibility field is set to VISIBILITY_HIDDEN.

-visibilityThe access control setting that determines whether other applications (including Square products such as the Seller Dashboard) can view the definition and view or edit corresponding custom attributes.
+visibilityThe access control setting that determines whether other applications (including Square products such as the Square Dashboard) can view the definition and view or edit corresponding custom attributes.
 Valid values are VISIBILITY_HIDDEN, VISIBILITY_READ_ONLY, and VISIBILITY_READ_WRITE_VALUES.

 schemaThe data type of the custom attribute value.
 For more information, see Supported data types.
 The total schema size cannot exceed 12 KB.